HarpNetStudios/cardboard/README.md

 as well as reporting them in the [official Discord server](https://discord.gg/zsUak4D).

 ## License
-The Cardboard engine is licensed under the zlib license.
+The Cardboard engine (excluding assets) is licensed under the zlib license.
 Please refer to the [`license`](https://github.com/HarpNetStudios/cardboard/tree/master/license) folder for more info.

+Assets are licensed as stated their respective folder in `packages` states in the included README or LICENSE file.